iterorganization/SimDB/docs/multi_instance_deployment.md

 ```

 Updating an existing instance preserves its assigned port and named volumes.
-The script refuses to update a managed worktree if it contains local changes.
+Tracked changes inside a managed worktree are discarded because these worktrees
+are deployment artifacts.
+Untracked runtime files are preserved.

 ## Inspect and remove environments